mantomas/mantomas.github.io/docs/about.markdown

 You can check my small projects on [GitHub](https://github.com/mantomas).
 My main focus is on Python and I'm trying to feel strong in it before I go for some other skils, like JS, Flask and other stuff I'm interested in.

+I live in Brno, in the Czech Republic.
+I use Linux since 2008 and I like the concept of open-source.
+I would like to find a job in a company that uses Linux as its main platform and whose code is as open as possible.

+Who knows where Python will take me in the end?